 {% endcategoryList %}

-Display the documents under the category list at the same time
+Display documents under the category list at the same time

-Sometimes, we not only want to display the category itself, but also show some of the latest articles or products under each category.
-AnQiCMS also allows us to flexibly combinecategoryListandarchiveListLabel to achieve this requirement.
+Sometimes, we want not only to display the category itself, but also to show some of the latest articles or products under each category.
+AnQiCMS also allows us to flexibly combinecategoryListandarchiveListTag to achieve this requirement.

 {% categoryList categories with moduleId="1" parentId="0" %}